Eye of the Cat

 - Two presentations of the film: the theatrical version (102 mins), presented in High Definition; the TV version (102 mins), presented in Standard Definition

-- Audio commentary with The Encyclopedia of Fantastic Film and Television editor Kevin Lyons (2021)
+- Audio commentary with editor of The Encyclopedia of Fantastic Film and Television Kevin Lyons (2021)

 - Pussies Galore (2021): writer and critic Kim Newman on Eye of the Cat and the feline horror subgenre

 - Two Evil Eyes (2021, 38 mins): video comparison examining the differences between the theatrical cut and the TV version